parenthetical-e/simfMRI/quickstart.markdown

 Check out the other plot methods too.

-And that is it... err, no...
+And that is it...
 See the next section for a more practical example.
+There we'll define some new models.

-## A Simple Subclass Example ##
+## A TwoCond Example ##

 TODO